 Since an electron carries a negative charge, the photoelectric effect will remove negative charges from a metal (effectively adding positive charges to it).
 If the metal is originally negatively charged, this will make it less charged.
 If the metal is originally positively charged, this will make it more charged.
 Such effects will be studied in this experiment.

-Procedure
+Protocol:

 1. Obtain the Needed Components for This Experiment